 [188A.
 Deleted by No. 42 of 2004 s.
 136.]

-189. Relief or redress not restricted to claim
+189. Relief or redress granted need not be restricted to claim

 The granting of relief or redress under this Act is not necessarily to be restricted to the specific claim made nor to the subject matter of the claim.